DeeprajPandey/hackathon-starter/README.md

 # IBM Bluemix Cloud Platform
 **NOTE** *At this point it appears that Bluemix's free tier to host NodeJS apps is limited to 30 days.
-If you are looking for a free tier service to host your app, Heroku might be a better choice at this point*
+If you are looking for a free tier service to host your app, Heroku might be a better choice at this point.*

 1. Create a Bluemix Account